ad Dei GloriamMinistries

 In the first time period, during which the empire of Assyria was the dominant power over the area, the prophets Amos and Hosea ministered in Israel, Joel ministered in Judah (and possibly Obadiah proclaimed judgments against Edom, but a later date appears to be more likely), and Micah ministered to both Kingdoms.
 Meanwhile, Jonah reluctantly preached to Nineveh in Assyria (before Assyria reached the apex of her power).
 The prophets of this era warned of disobedience to the covenant and lack of social justice, and urged the people to repent in order to escape judgment.
 The people did not heed their warnings, so the period ended with God’s judgment and exile of the Northern Kingdom of Israel (722 BC).

 During the second period, Micah continued in Judah after the fall of Israel and was joined by Habakkuk and Zephaniah.
 Meanwhile, Nahum prophesied in Assyria, including proclaiming their fall.
 This was fulfilled when Babylon defeated Assyria in 612 BC to become the dominant power in the area.
 By this time, Judah’s disobedience had reached the point where the message of the prophets became one of inevitable judgment, but was also tempered by a reassurance of future deliverance and restoration.
 The period ended with God allowing Babylon to conquer Judah and exile the people in three phases (605, 597, and 586 BC).
-Obadiah probably proclaimed judgment against Edom for their collusion with Babylon shortly after Judah’s exile.
+Obadiah proclaimed judgment against Edom for their ill-treatment of the Israelites over several centuries, including the probable collusion with Babylon shortly after Judah’s exile.
 Micah also prophesized the coming Messiah (Mic 5, see also Mt 2:1-12) who would ultimately bring peace to Israel.

 During the third and fourth periods, the Persian King Cyrus conquered Babylon (539 BC) and the following year, issued an edict allowing the Jews to return to their homeland.
 There is no mention of any specific messages of the prophets Haggai and Zechariah in Babylon, however both returned to Judea about 520 to 516 BC to minister and encourage the people during the rebuilding of Jerusalem and the Temple.
 Finally, Malachi returned about 450-430 BC, becoming the last of the “postexilic” prophets.
 He encouraged reform of faulty worship and teaching practices, and closed his writing (and the OT) by predicting the coming of a new Elijah.
 This was fulfilled by John the Baptist (Mk 9:11-12, Lk 1:11-17) who heralded the arrival of Jesus the Messiah (Jn 1:19-35).